felleg/felleg.gitlab.io-backup/content/posts/20210629-buying-a-planck.md

 As you can see, the alignment of the N key was off by less than a millimetre, which was just enough to make it enter in contact with the space bar.

-Now that moment, for absolute read, no joke, I was legit 100% devastated.
+Now at that moment, for absolute real, no joke, I was legit 100% devastated.
 Not only had I wasted my money on this, it felt like I had sold my previous keyboards for nothing, and spent weeks waiting on a broken product.
 For a first-world millenial like me, this truly seemed like the worst possible outcome.

 (I'm joking, of course, but this honestly stung.)